bjornedstrom/timmy/README.md

 "Trusted timestamping" is using a trusted party to sign a timestamp together with a piece of data (normally a hash of a document).
 This can for example be used to prove that a document was authored at, or before, a certain date.

-`timmy` is a command line tool that uses a pecularity in the TLS protocol to let almost any TLS server act as a timestamping server.
-That is, you can let the TLS server, such as www.google.com, sign your hash with a timestamp provided by the server.
+`timmy` is a command line tool that uses a pecularity in the TLS protocol to let almost any TLS server act as a trusted timestamping server.
+That is, you can let the TLS server, such as www.google.com, sign your hash with a *timestamp provided by the server*.

 This program is a proof of concept.
 Use this program at your own risk.
 See the About section for more details.